 To figure out how successful we’ve been with our social media strategy, we need to define what success really means to your business.
 Is it more sales?
 Is it sign-ups?
 Downloads?
 Likes?
 How will you measure the return on investment?

 Step 5: Know Thy Customer

-We need to know who your target audience is if were going to find them online.
-Its crucial to understand their demographic, their wants, needs, challenges, and interests.
+You need to know who your target audience is if you’re going to find them online.
+It’s crucial to understand their demographic, their wants, needs, challenges, and interests.
 Then we can craft a message they’re going to hear loud and clear in a place where they want to hear it.